TUMUTUMU KAITIAKI TAIAO

 Their long-term goal is to restore the ngahere to what it previously was, with a flourishing native plant and bird life.
 This conservation project is based on the western face of Mt Te Aroha and includes the walking tracks south towards Wairongomai Valley and across the summit.

 Te Aroha maunga is sacred to not only the people of Ngāti Tumutumu but many surrounding iwi as well.
-The maunga is obviously an important part of the community as a whole and we feel this is important that we acknowledge this in the work that we do.
-Also being able to provide an opportunity for whanau to return home and work on the maunga is hugely important to us.
-This chance to have a lasting impact on the ngahere is not lost on us and we want to be able to create something sustainable for all our future generations.
+The maunga is an important part of the community as a whole and the tīma feel it’s important to acknowledge this in the work that they do.

 PROJECT AREA